 - Prehistoric Monster: Averted.
 The largest prehistoric creature the team encounters is the size of a coyote.
 Stephanie makes it very clear that prehistoric earth is nothing like Jurassic Park.

-- Ret Gone: What happens to Ahiga, Clay, Cerie, Stanislav and arguably the entire human race.
+- Ret-Gone: What happens to Ahiga, Clay, Cerie, Stanislav and possibly the entire human race.

 - Stock Dinosaurs: Averted.
 How many people have heard of Saurornitholestes?